 Do you have, or have you had any offshore income or assets?

-If so you may be impacted by the new legislation brought in by HMRC known as the ‘Requirement to Correct’ rule.
-Anyone with undeclared offshore tax liabilities must disclose these to HMRC by 30 September 2018.
+If so you may be impacted by the new legislation brought in by HMRC, known as the ‘Requirement to Correct’.
+This legislation requires anyone with undeclared offshore tax liabilities to disclose these to HMRC by 30 September 2018.

-The HMRC penalties are most substantial if you fail to do this.
-HMRC penalties to date, range from 100% to 200% of the tax involved plus penalties, based on the value of any assets held or moved overseas .
+Failure to do so will result in the most substantial HMRC penalties to date, ranging from 100% to 200% of the tax involved plus penalties based on the value of any assets held or moved overseas .